Xilinx/XRT/src/runtime_src/doc/toc/security.rst

 message as defined in :ref:`mailbox.main.rst`

 Currently Alveo boards are reset by using PCIe bus *hot reset* mechanism.
 This resets the board peripherals and also the PCIe link.
-The drivers reset their platform devices and kill all the clients which have opened the device node by sending them a SIGBUS.
+As part of reset, drivers kill all the clients which have opened the device node by sending them a SIGBUS.

 Shell Update
 ============